Innovative Finance ISA information hub

 How much is the ISA allowance?

-For the 2017/18 tax year you can invest a maximum of £20,000 in ISAs.
+For this tax year, you can contribute a maximum of £20,000 to ISAs.

 What interest rate could I earn?